coinevo/mycoinevo-libapp-cpp/README.md

 See `LICENSE.txt` for license.

-All source code copyright © 2014-2019 by MyMonero.
+All source code copyright © 2014-2019 by MyCoinevo.
 All rights reserved.

 ## What's in This Repo?

-This repository holds the C++ source code for the MyMonero business logic.
+This repository holds the C++ source code for the MyCoinevo business logic.

 ## Installation